Symmetry Matters: Auditing and Symmetrizing 3D Generative Models: Symmetry Audit of Current 3D Generative Models

-For our experiments, we perform inference using the publicly available pre-trained checkpoints provided by the authors.
-For all models, we sample objects with 2048 points.
-For those models that do not natively generate this resolution, such as XCube, we apply Farthest Point Sampling (FPS) \cite{li_AdjustableFarthestPoint_2022} in order to work with an equal number of points.
-Subsequently, we apply the symmetry measurement protocol described in Section \ref{sec:symmetry_measurement_protocol}.
-We aggregate the results into histograms to visualize the distribution of reflection symmetry for each model across the three selected ShapeNet categories.
+For our experiments, we perform inference using the publicly available pre-trained checkpoints.
+For all models, we sample 1,000 objects with 2,048 points.
+For models that do not natively generate this resolution, such as XCube, we apply Farthest Point Sampling (FPS) \cite{li_AdjustableFarthestPoint_2022} to ensure an equal number of points.
+Subsequently, we apply the symmetry measurement protocol to the generated samples.